apache/doris-website/versioned_docs/version-2.0/query/query-data/select.md

 `INTERSECT` is used to return the intersection of results from multiple `SELECT` statements, with duplicate results removed.
 The effect of `INTERSECT` is equivalent to `INTERSECT DISTINCT`.
 The `ALL` keyword is not supported.
-Each `SELECT` query must return the same number of columns, and the column types must be compatible.
+Each `SELECT` query must return the same number of columns, And when the column types are inconsistent, they will be `CAST` to the same type.

 EXCEPT/MINUS: